Robert-van-Engelen/Forth500/E500-expanded/README.md

 To exit Forth500, type `bye`.
 Call Forth500 again to continue where you left off.
 BASIC and Forth500 programs can co-exist.

+To call Forth quickly from BASIC, assign the PF2 key:

+    > KEY 2,"CALL &B0000"+CHR$ 13

+Then press PF2 to switch to Forth.

 ## Saving a Forth500 image

 Once Forth500 is loaded, you can save the entire Forth500 image to a RAM disk